aenachescu/PhiOS/docs/roadmap.md

 Roadmap
 =========

-The first time the operating system will be just for IA64.
+The first time the operating system will be just for x86 and x86_64.

 Version 0.0.0.1
 ------